-- a) The retention and provision of additional retail and other town centre uses within the site along existing and any proposed street frontages.
-Development should also take into account the potential to improve rear access and servicing. - b) The retention of at least existing public parking space capacity, unless it can be demonstrated there is sufficient parking space capacity in the area or additional capacity can be provided at an alternative location within walking distance of the town centre. - c) Proposals maximising Place Shaping opportunities within the site that contribute to the delivery of a comprehensive redevelopment of the site and enhancement to the public realm and the vitality and viability of the area, together with the retention or provision of rear servicing areas. - d) Ensuring the conservation and enhancement of the heritage assets and the historic environment, including through the layout and design of any proposals.
+a) The retention and provision of additional retail and other town centre uses within the site along existing and any proposed street frontages.
+Development should also take into account the potential to improve rear access and servicing.

+- b) The retention of at least existing public parking space capacity, unless it can be demonstrated there is sufficient parking space capacity in the area or additional capacity can be provided at an alternative location within walking distance of the town centre. - c) Proposals maximising Place Shaping opportunities within the site that contribute to the delivery of a comprehensive redevelopment of the site and enhancement to the public realm and the vitality and viability of the area, together with the retention or provision of rear servicing areas. - d) Ensuring the preservation conservation or and enhancement of the heritage assets and the historic environment, including through the layout and design of any proposals. - e) The demonstration that development will not have a likely significant effect on protected habitats sites.

-Size 2.5 ha Existing use Mixed 141 • 141 Approximate density 50-150 dph Key Constraints: Conservation Area Setting of Listed Buildings Wealden Heaths II Special Protection Area 5 Km zone Sites and Areas of High Archaeological Potential Rear Servicing Flood Zones 2 and 3 Source Protection Zone 2 Description: This town centre site, partly owned by the Council, has potential for intensification.
+Size 2.5 ha Existing use Mixed LAA ID 141 Approximate density 50-150 dph

+Key Constraints: Conservation Area Setting of Listed Buildings Wealden Heaths II Special Protection Area 5 Km zone Sites and Areas of High Archaeological Potential Rear Servicing Flood Zones 2 and 3 Source Protection Zone 2 This town centre site, partly owned by the Council, has potential for Description: intensification.
 It is allocated for at least 30 dwellings, which can potentially be delivered by a comprehensive development of the site.
 The site is in multiple ownership and the Council will work with other landowners to unlock the potential of this site, making use of Compulsory Purchase powers if necessary.
 This area contains a number of important facilities and services including public parking, the fire station, and town centre commercial premises.
 It is intended to retain or enhance the facilities as part of any development proposals.
 A culverted river flows adjacent to the western edge of the site, and any proposals should avoid development within the functional flood plain, and not prejudice the future de-culverting of this river.
+MM69